 The front edge near the river looks more dramatic, and it gives the outing a stronger sense of being at Han River Park.
 But it also exposes you more directly to wind, foot traffic, and the feeling that your space is always being crossed by someone else.

-A slightly deeper lawn position often works better for staying longer.
+A slightly deeper lawn position is more stable for a longer stay.
 It gives enough openness to keep the river in view while making bags, food, and conversation feel less interrupted.
 For many first visits, that middle distance creates a better balance than insisting on the most obvious front-row river spot.

 So the question is not simply which location looks prettier.
 It is which one makes the outing easier to maintain for two or three relaxed hours without constant minor adjustments.